tedszy/shrdlu/README.md

 # shrdlu
 Experiments in reading CSV documents.

+## Install

+Clone the repo and run ```make ```.
+That will build and run the tests.

+## Usage

 Shrdlu breaks down the problem of parsing CSV data into three stages.

-1. Writing Field_parser, which parses single fields of a CSV document.
+1. A Field parser, which parses single fields of a CSV document.

-2. Using Field_parser to make Record_parser, which parses one CSV record.
+2. Using the Field parser to make a Record_parser, which parses one CSV record.

-3. Using Record_parser to make Document_parser, which reads an
-entire CSV document.
+3. Using the Record_parser to make a Document_parser, which reads an entire CSV document.

 Shrdlu is easy to use.
-Just extract from an input stream into one of the parser components, like so:
+Just do extractions from an input stream into one of the parser components, like so:

 ``` cpp